TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optimizing_real_time_control_applications.md

 - Crucial aspect of Real Time Control applications is signal chain performance – which includes sensing, processing and actuation.
 Latency of the signal chain determines the efficiency and performance of the system (for example: RPM of traction motor in automotive EV application).
  - Sensing uses on-chip analog to digital converters, comparators,..
  - Actuation uses PWM generation modules
- - Processing involves the CPU core (R5F in AM263x) running control loop algorithm
+ - Processing involves the CPU core (R5F in @VAR_SOC_NAME) running control loop algorithm

 \imageStyle{Fig1.PNG,width:80%}